-While the iEN is logic-L, the iEN signal reset the 11 bit up/down counter at the RESET in the Figure 49.
+While the iEN is logic-L, the iEN signal reset the 11 bit up/down counter at the RESET in the Figure 57.
 Simply, when the iEN becomes logic-H, the iEN signal releases the reset and the counter start ramping up to the DACOUT[10:0] target.

-During this soft-start period, the main-buck forces to use, so called, pulse-skip operation so to achieve smooth ramp up of the output voltage and it ignores the Reg0F[5] bit setting.
+During this soft-start period, the main-buck forces to use, so called, pulse-skip operation so to achieve smooth ramp up of the output voltage.